fourdesire/sketch2unity-release/README.md

 5. Invisible layers will not be exported
 6. Set background color by adding a filled shape layer instead of setting background color to artboard
 7. Avoid using thickened line to generate shape like rectangle
-8. Set masks as invisible.
+8. Set masks as invisible
+9. Add a slice of icon composed of multiple layers or transparent bounds and put the slice in the group.

 ---
 ## json2unity